| |

 The spelling of this family's name seems to have

-varied over the years.
+varied over the years in German records.

-Most of the people were illiterate and relied on the pastor to write
+were illiterate and relied on the local pastor to write

 their names into the church record books.
 Often, the pastor simply spelled a